miklafc/primerAnalyzer/README.md

 See [primer3](https://github.com/primer3-org/primer3) for instuctions on how to install primer3.

 **Note:** It's important that both primerAnalyzer and primer3 directories are in the same location (for example both of them are in the home directory in my case).

+## Altering the shell script

+After you have successfully installed both tools you are going to have to alter the shell script.
+See bellow.

+open the shell script with a text editor and change the path to the primer3file to where it actually is located on your machine.

+file:///home/miklavz/Pictures/Screenshots/Screenshot%20from%202023-09-08%2014-16-47.png